+Cr

+cr

+Social Science

 Choose two (2) courses from the discipline studies list.

+cr

+cr

-Choose two (2) courses from the discipline studies list.
+Science/Math/Computer Science Choose two (2) courses from the discipline studies list.

+cr

 AS PROGRAM REQUIREMENTS

 Courses must be 100-level and above, and should be chosen with the assistance of an advisor and in consideration of transfer institution major requirements.